 Sanders also believes that higher education should be available to all citizens and advocates tuition-free college, funded by Wall Street reform.
 His tax plan would pull from the richest 1 percent to help revive the rest of the country.
 He also plans to provide jobs by repairing our roads and other badly neglected infrastructure.

 A Sanders presidency would temper the spread of ISIS by fostering unity instead of isolating citizens with anti-Muslim rhetoric.
 Jewish citizens are particularly sensitive to religious persecution and most often respond with empathy.
-Simply put, Sanders’ approach to foreign policy would build bridges instead of burning them.
+Simply put, Sanders’ approach to foreign policy would follow the tide of change instead of resisting it.

 Regarding Israel, the senator sides with the majority of Jewish voters in supporting a two-state solution.
 He also fostered a personal connection with the land by living on a kibbutz in his youth.
 Like many Jewish leaders, Sanders is critical of Benjamin Netanyahu and some Israeli policies while supporting Israel’s right to exist.